welcome, my neurodivergent friend

 • A shop that offered resources, magazines, stationery, and merchandise.

-• A podcast that hosted conversations and stories from teachers around the world.
+• A podcast that hosted conversations from teachers around the world.

 • A wellbeing community that focused on small, sustainable changes.